morganbye/EPRtoolbox/README.txt

                       |___/                   |___/

                                                    developed at the
                                                University of East Anglia
+                                                         &
+                                             Weizmann Institute of Science

- M. Bye v13.07
+ M. Bye v13.09

 INSTALLATION: